brianwei23/Cloudlock/README.md

 ## 📋 Overview

 CloudLock is a modern, AI-powered password manager built with security and usability in mind.
-Featuring end-to-end encryption, real-time password strength validation, dark web monitoring, and an AI security assistant, CloudLock helps you manage your digital credentials safely and efficiently.
+Featuring end-to-end encryption, real-time password strength validation, dark web monitoring, and an AI security assistant, CloudLock helps you manage your digital credentials safely and efficiently. **Our site is live on `cloudlock.online`.**

 Built as a CPSC 491 Senior Capstone project at California State University, Fullerton.